owlbarn/tutorial/book/convention/README.md

 - : bool = false
 ```

-Here is the returen of the second example.
+Here is the return of the second example.

 ```ocaml env=convention_00
 # Mat.(x >. y)